johannesgiorgis/udacity-notes/aind/computer_vision.md

 #### Canny Edge Detector
 - Edge Detection
-	1. grayscale
+	1. gray-scale
 	2. low-pass filter
 	3. high-pass filter
 	4. binary threshold
 - Edge detection still a complex problem even with all these tools used together.
 We have to think about:
 	- What level of intensity change constitutes an edge?
-	- How can we consistenly represent thick and thin edges?
+	- How can we consistently represent thick and thin edges?
 - Canny Edge Detector
 	- One of the best and most frequently used edge detectors that takes all of these questions into account is the canny edge detector
 	- Widely used and accurate edge detection algorithm
-	- Goes through a series of steps that consistenly produce accurately detected edges
+	- Goes through a series of steps that consistently produce accurately detected edges
 		1. **Filters our noise** using a Gaussian blur
 		2. **Finds the strength and direction of edges** using Sobel filters
-		3. **Applies non-maximum supression** to isolate the strongest edges and thin them to one-pixel wide lines
+		3. **Applies non-maximum suppression** to isolate the strongest edges and thin them to one-pixel wide lines
 		4. Uses **hysteresis to isolate the best edges**
 - Hysteresis is a double thresholding process
 	- we define a high threshold that allows strong edges to pass through